hirespace/HackKings/README.md

 Filter | Type | Description
 :---: | :---: | :---
-city | int | The city id to search in (See below for possible values) searchTerm | string |  Type of venue to search for (See below for possible values) capacity | int | The maximum amount of people the venue can hold longitude | decimal | The centre point for the search latitude | decimal | The centre point for the search radius | int | The distance around the centre point in miles to search in minPrice | int | The minimum price that a venue can be hired for maxPrice | int | The maximum price that a venue can be hired for ownCatering | bool | Whether you can use your own caterer ownAlcohol | bool | Whether you can bring your own alcohol venueCatering | bool | Whether the venue has their own caterers which you can use kitchenette | bool | Whether there is a small kitchen you can use kitchen | bool | Whether there is a larger kitchen you can use cateringEquipment | bool | Whether there is catering equipment you can use spaceForEquipment | bool | Whether there is space to bring your own equipment halal | bool | Whether the venue can provide Halal food kosher | bool | Whether the venue can provide Kosher food accommodation | bool | Whether the venue can accommodate guests parking | bool | Whether the venue has parking available disabledAccess | bool | Whether the venue has disabled access outsideSpace | bool | Whether the venue has outside space storageSpace | bool | Whether the venue has storage space wifi | bool | Whether the venue has WiFi available weddingLicence | bool | Whether the venue has a wedding licence alcoholLicence | bool | Whether the venue has an alcohol licence TENs | bool | Whether the venue has a TENs licence floorSpace | decimal | The venues floor space in sq feet height | decimal | The venues height in feet sqM | decimal | The venues floor space in sq meters m | decimal | The venues height in meters prime | bool | Whether the venue is prime partner | bool | Whether the venue is partner newFilter | bool | Whether this is a new venue
+CityId | int | The city id to search in (See below for possible values) SearchTerm | string |  Type of venue to search for (See below for possible values) Capacity | int | The maximum amount of people the venue can hold CapacityTypeId | string | The id of the capacity (See below for possible values) Longitude | decimal | The centre point for the search Latitude | decimal | The centre point for the search Radius | int | The distance around the centre point in miles to search in MinimumPrice | int | The minimum price that a venue can be hired for MaximumPrice | int | The maximum price that a venue can be hired for ExternalCatering | bool | Whether you can use your own caterer ExternalAlcohol | bool | Whether you can bring your own alcohol HasVenueCatering | bool | Whether the venue has their own caterers which you can use HasKitchenette | bool | Whether there is a small kitchen you can use HasKitchen | bool | Whether there is a larger kitchen you can use HasCateringEquipment | bool | Whether there is catering equipment you can use HasSpaceForEquipment | bool | Whether there is space to bring your own equipment CanProvideHalal | bool | Whether the venue can provide Halal food CanProvideKosher | bool | Whether the venue can provide Kosher food Accommodation | bool | Whether the venue can accommodate guests ParkingSpaces | bool | Whether the venue has parking available HasSisabledAccess | bool | Whether the venue has disabled access HasOutsideSpace | bool | Whether the venue has outside space HasStorageSpace | bool | Whether the venue has storage space HasWifi | bool | Whether the venue has WiFi available HasWeddingLicence | bool | Whether the venue has a wedding licence HasAlcoholLicence | bool | Whether the venue has an alcohol licence HasTENsLicense | bool | Whether the venue has a TENs licence FloorSpace | decimal | The venues floor space
+Height | decimal | The venues height FloorSpaceInSqMetres | bool | Whether the floor space is in metres HeightInMetres | bool | Whether the height is in metres IsPrime | bool | Whether the venue is prime
+IsPartner | bool | Whether the venue is partner IsFilter | bool | Whether this is a new venue

 ## OData
 On the `Api/Venues`, `Api/Spaces` and `Api/Usages` endpoints, you can add OData queries to further filter the infomation by any field, sort the data, skip, top and do much more.
 You can view a detailed document of how to do this here: https://msdn.microsoft.com/en-gb/library/gg309461.aspx